MariaOskarsdottir/BART/README.md

 5. Choose the best model based on the validation set performance.
 6. Estimate a model on the combined training and validation set and measure the performance on the independent test set.

+For more information see BAESENS B., BART: Backward Regression Trimming, Big Data, forthcoming, 2019.
 Feel free to use this approach and cite it in whatever way you deem suited.

 ## How to use